 Roadside Assistance Coverage – This optional coverage pays the cost of roadside repairs, a flat tire change, a battery jump-start, fuel/oil delivery, locksmith services, and towing in case your car breaks down.
 The roadside helpline operates 24/7, and you can call 866-286-9968 in case of an emergency.
 You can contact Amica’s roadside help—even if you didn’t purchase this coverage—and pay for the expenses afterward.

 Amica insurance shines when it comes to customer service.
 The Amica insurance claims reviews through companies like J.D.
-Power are quite positive.
-In fact, Amica holds 4.5 out of 5 stars in their claims satisfaction study and 4 out of 5 stars in their insurance shopping rankings for 2018, being ranked near the top in both categories.
+Power are mighty impressive.
+In fact, Amica secured the first rank in their claims satisfaction study with a perfect score of 5 stars and came second in their insurance shopping study, earning 4 out of 5 stars.
 Even in J.D.
 Power’s regional studies, Amica scores high and is ranked at the very top in New England (the company is not listed in other regions).

 Amica Mutual is accredited on the Better Business Bureau website, and the Amica insurance reviews through the BBB show it having a rating of A+, which is a particularly high rating.
 The score per 60 customer reviews is 2 stars out of 5—however, this should not worry an average customer since none of the companies we tested scored well in customer reviews.
 This is simply because people are more likely to leave a review like this online if the experience was overwhelmingly negative.